 How is a conflict cleared?

 To use the template, review and edit the yellow highlighted text to reflect your project specific details.
-Email your edited template to each of the conflicting permit holders.
+Email your edited template and your Traffic Control Plan (TCP) to each of the conflicting permit holders.
 Please do NOT include your Permit Analyst on these email exchanges.
-Ensure you send individual emails to each and every one of the conflicting permit holders identified by your Permit Analyst.
+You must send individual emails to each and every one of the conflicting permit holders identified by your Permit Analyst.

 Once all conflicts are cleared, you must attach the responses to your request via the AB+C Portal system.
 Reply to the original "ROW Comments" email sent by your Permit Analyst and advise that "all required responses are attached".
 The Permit Analyst will then review the responses to ensure they have been adequately resolved.